danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

+- Add styling to the markdown so it's consistent
+- Turn each tag into a link to a page of relevant article previews
 - Transfer the SingleArticle & About page styling from the static version
-- Add styling to the markdown so it's consistent
 - Add code syntax highlighting using a library
 - Write a test that checks that the number of objects in `articles.json` matches the number of `.md` files in `src/articles`
 - Enable dynamic pagination